Stone Curlew Identification Guide

 Weight: 430 – 500 g

-Male and female stone curlews look the same.
-Juveniles are similar but paler and browner in appearance and their wing bars are less conspicuous.
+Juveniles are similar to adults, but paler and browner in appearance and the wing bars are less conspicuous.

 Stone curlews breed between April and August.
 The nest is a scape on the ground on bare stony soil with sparse vegetation, lined with small stones, shells, plant matter, or rabbit droppings.